faizanhusain/Digital-Music-Store-Database-analysis/README.md

 # Digital-Music-Store-Database-analysis
-The Database contains the 11 tables such as album, customer, invoice, track, genre, etc., and this analysis covers various insightful queries on the music store database, about Senior-most employee, Country with most invoices, Top three invoices by total, City with the best customer and Rock music listeners
+The Database contains the 11 tables such as album, customer, invoice, track, genre, etc., and this analysis covers various insightful queries on the music store database, about Senior-most employee, Country with most invoices, Top three invoices by total, City with the best customer and Rock music listeners.
 Let's break down each of the queries in the SQL script to explain what accomplished.
 1. Senior-most Employee- This query fetches the details of the senior-most employee based on their job title level (levels).
 By sorting the employees in descending order (order by levels desc), the query ensures that the employee with the highest level appears first, and limit 1 restricts the result to only one employee.
 2. Country with Most Invoices- This query counts the number of invoices (count(*)) grouped by each billing_country.
 The results are then sorted by the count in descending order (order by c desc), meaning the country with the highest number of invoices will appear at the top.
 This shows which country generates the most revenue in terms of invoices.